ezekg/channy/README.md

 #### Join a channel
 Join a channel.
-This will automatically create the channel if it doesn't already exist. `join` takes a channel name and callback function and returns `void`.
+This will automatically create the channel if it doesn't already exist. `join` takes a channel name and callback function and returns the `callback`.

 ```coffee
 chan.join "a:channel", (args...) -> # ...